- Awards & Recognition

 The afternoon luncheon on April 3 featured a keynote address by Maine DEP Commissioner, Patricia Aho.
 After circulating the Exhibitor Area and personally speaking with industry representatives, Patricia Aho conveyed how her childhood experiences formed her environmental consciousness at an early age.
 Commissioner Aho also discussed the Maine DEP’s initiative to educate the public on the safe disposal of household medical sharps.

-On April 4 the conference began with a full breakfast buffet in the exhibit area and officers of MEWEA (formerly MWWCA) offered an entertaining address during lunch.
+On April 4 the conference began with a full breakfast buffet in the exhibit area and officers of MEWEA (formetly MWWCA) offered an entertaining address during lunch.

 At the end of the 2-day conference participants reconvened for a final thought-provoking presentation from NOAA’s National Weather Service Meteorologist Richard Okulski.
 His presentation reflected upon historical weather patterns along with some of Maine’s more extreme weather events and how they relate to the work that water and wastewater operators do.